-Latrobe Valley Economic Development
+The Latrobe Valley Economic Development Program

 The Victorian Government is strongly committed to supporting the Latrobe Valley.
 As part of this support, the Department of Economic Development, Jobs, Transport and Resources (DEDJTR) is delivering a suite of coordinated programs to support workers, businesses and families to help strengthen and diversify the Latrobe Valley economy.

-DEDJTR will also play a key role in delivering new transport infrastructure and ensuring that the Hazelwood mine is rehabilitated in accordance with the law and community expectations.
+The department will also play a key role in delivering new transport infrastructure and ensuring that the Hazelwood mine is rehabilitated in accordance with the law and community expectations.

-Page last updated: 3 November 2016
+Page last updated: 4 December 2017